 See these five tactics in play in the video below.

-Obviously, you’re playing Chess to win and how you do that is to checkmate your opponent.
+Obviously, you're learning how to play Chess in hopes of winning.
+The way that you win in Chess is by checkmating your opponent.
 Achieving checkmate can come at any point in the game.
 The key is to trap your rival’s King in a position which they cannot escape.
 When the King is in check, that means the square he is on is under attack.
-Often, it’s easier to move the King out of the way and continue the game, however, when he is stuck without an escape, that’s a checkmate.
+Often, it’s easier to move the King out of the way and continue the game.
+However, when he is stuck without an escape, that’s a checkmate.

 When setting up for a checkmate, it’s best to avoid a stalemate.
 This is when your opponent’s King is trapped, but not in check.
 Stalemates usually end in a draw.

 In order to drive your rival into a checkmate position, you will have to utilize pieces in the endgame that you may not have used much during a majority of the game, such as your Pawns or the King himself.